SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/cloud-infrastructure-security-for-aws.md

 * **Active threat monitoring**.
 See threats in APIs, resources, and storage.
 * **Security compliance failure identification**.
 See areas in your environment that need to be addressed because they do not comply with required security standards.
 * **Suspicious activity assessment**.
 See activity identified by anomaly detection across users, web interactions, networks, and Identity Access Management (IAM).
-* **Resource risk summary**.
+* **Risk overview**.
 See a summary of all resources that pose risks, and get an action plan for addressing the most important areas of concern.

 Data presented in the app’s dashboards is normalized from log sources into AWS Elastic Common Schema (ECS) format, providing seamless data presentation of all your AWS data.